 Seaver in his 20-year career with the Mets, Reds, White Sox, and Boston led the league in strikeouts five times.
 He finished his career with 3640 strikeouts which is the 6th best in MLB history.

 Seaver led the league in wins three times.
 He won 25 games in 1969 the year the Mets won the World Series.
-Seaver's lowest ERA in any season was 1.76. deGrom lowest was 1.70 to date.
-He may break that mark this season.
+Seaver's lowest ERA in any season was 1.76. deGrom's lowest was 1.70 to date.

 Seaver's career numbers are stellar: 311-205 with a lifetime ERA of 2.86.
 He also led the league in strikeouts five times and in ERA three times.